Skip to content

 Providing stability.
 I’m always thinking three steps ahead, which can make others feel like the ground is shifting beneath them.
 I’m working on communicating consistency even when my mind is elsewhere.

 Listening without solving.
 I default to Conceptual listening: “What’s the big idea?”
-Sometimes people just need to be heard, not fixed.
+Sometimes people just need to be heard, not fixed; and things need to be done, not engineered.